-In bowl of mixer, cream butter and both sugars until fluffy.
-Add eggs, vanilla and extract and stir to combine.
+In bowl of mixer, cream butter and both sugars on medium speed until fluffy (about 3 min).
+Add eggs, vanilla and almond extract and stir to combine.
 Add flour, cocoa powder, espresso powder (if using), baking soda and salt and mix until combined.

 Fold in chocolate chips and almonds.
 Refrigerate dough for 2-4 hours, or overnight.

 Preheat oven to 350F.
-Roll dough into 2 tbsp sized balls and set on baking sheet.
+Line baking sheet with parchment paper or spray with cooking spray.
+Roll dough into 2 tbsp sized balls and set on prepared baking sheet.

-Bake for 8-10 minutes, turning halfway through baking time, let sit on sheets 2 minutes, then transfer to cooling rack; cool completely.
+Bake on middle oven rack for 8-10 minutes, turning halfway through baking time, let sit on sheets 2 minutes, then transfer to cooling rack; cool completely.

 Yield: 24 cookies